aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/including-attachments-in-email-csharp-example/_index.md

 ### Where can I find more information about Aspose.Email's capabilities?

-For more detailed information about Aspose.Email's features, classes, and methods, refer to the [official documentation](https://reference.aspose.com/email).
+For more detailed information about Aspose.Email's features, classes, and methods, refer to the [Aspose.Email API Reference](https://reference.aspose.com/email/net/).